 The comic universe, all 70+ years of it, is the stuff on the bottom of the iceberg.
 There is more information there than almost anyone can responsibly put into their head and effectively be allowed to roam the streets without supervision.
 If you just tried to read the Marvel Wikia and Wikipedia entries on all of the Marvel Universe entries you could be reading for YEARS (hell, decades) and never fully be able to thread the stories together.

 First issue of Amazing Spider-Man!

-The Amazing Spider-Man (abbreviated as ASM) is anseries published by , featuring the adventures of the fictional .
+The Amazing Spider-Man (abbreviated as ASM) is an American comic book series published by Marvel Comics, featuring the adventures of the fictional superhero Spider-Man.

-Being theof the franchise, it began publication in 1963 as a monthly periodical and was published continuously, with a brief interruption in 1995, until its relaunch with a new numbering order in 1999.
+Being the mainstream continuity of the franchise, it began publication in 1963 as a monthly periodical and was published continuously, with a brief interruption in 1995, until its relaunch with a new numbering order in 1999.
 In 2003 the series reverted to the numbering order of the first volume.
-The title has occasionally been published biweekly, and was published three times a month from 2008 to 2010. was released July 3, 2012.
+The title has occasionally been published biweekly, and was published three times a month from 2008 to 2010.
+A film named after the comic was released July 3, 2012.